mprinc/webpack.js.org/src/content/guides/development.md

   };
 ```

 The `publicPath` will be used within our server script as well in order to make sure files are served correctly on `http://localhost:3000`.
 We'll specify the port number later.
-The next step is setting up our custom `express` server:
+The next step is setting up our <span class='definition'>custom `express` server</span>:

 __project__